 - a.
-Sales and Expenses - => count changes in sales or expenses that result from the project - => count changes in sales or expenses elsewhere in the firm if it undertakes the project - => called project externalities or cannibalization - Ex. sales from new project replace existing sales - Ex. no longer paying overtime at an existing facility - => don't count any interest expense - => accepting/rejecting the project is a separate decision from how the firm will finance the project - => taxes are an expense - => relevant tax rate: firm's marginal corporate tax rate b.
+Revenues and Costs - => count changes in revenues or expenses that result from the project - => count changes in revenues or expenses elsewhere in the firm if it undertakes the project - => called project externalities or cannibalization Ex. sales from new project replace existing sales Ex. no longer paying overtime at an existing facility - => don't count any interest expense - => accepting/rejecting the project is a separate decision from how the firm will finance the project - => taxes are an expense - => relevant tax rate: firm's marginal corporate tax rate b.
 Fixed assets

-- 1) Fixed assets that acquire because undertake project - a) cash outflow when pay to build or acquire - b) reduction in taxes because of depreciation in years after the acquisition - => treat as a cash inflow since reduces outflow

-Note: depreciation does not directly impact cash flow but indirectly through taxes

-=> can use straight line or accelerated (MACRS) depreciation
+- 1) Fixed assets that acquire because undertake project - a) cash outflow when pay to build or acquire - b) reduction in taxes because of depreciation in years after the acquisition => treat as a cash inflow since reduces outflow for tax payments Note: depreciation does not directly impact cash flow but indirectly through taxes - => can use straight line or accelerated (MACRS) depreciation Note: firms often use a different depreciation method for taxes and accounting statements - => use depreciation expense calculated for taxes (because of tax effect on cash flows).